muttiopenbts/kisskissie/README.md

 # kisskissie
-Simple proof of concept eXternal Xml Entity scan and exfiltrate tool.
+Simple proof of concept eXternal Xml Entity (XXE) scan and exfiltrate tool.

 Still needs lots of work to get to a usable version.
 The tool works by starting two network services on the attackers host, one for serving a DTD file and another for collecting the final exfiltrate data from the victim.